View all newsletters

 The fight for control of the Murdoch empire is to be played out behind closed doors in a Nevada court as the apparent growing discord over the media mogul’s succession plan triggered shareholder concerns over the risk of the family’s control over the business.

 Rupert Murdoch is seeking to rewrite the structure of the Murdoch Family Trust through a Nevada probate court to give all voting power to his oldest son, Lachlan.
-The trust is currently managed by the media mogul and his four adult children; if successful, his three other children, Prudence, James and Elisabeth would lose their voting power.
+The trust is currently managed by Murdoch and his four adult children: if successful, his three other children, Prudence, James and Elisabeth would lose their voting power.

 The trial was due to have a status conference on 9 September and will be followed by a series of evidentiary hearings from 16 September.